-Another very important thing to consider when investing in rare coins, including Morgan silver dollars, is to consider who is providing the coin grade.
+Another essential item to consider when investing in rare coins, including Morgan silver dollars, is to find who is providing the coin grade.
 The price difference between MS-63 and MS-65 is significant, and not all dealers and grading services have the same grading standards.
-In fact, coins which are in slabs from PCGS and NGC are worth more than coins in slabs from certain minor grading services.
+Coins which are in slabs from PCGS and NGC are worth more than coins in slabs from certain minor grading services.
 This price difference is because PCGS and NGC have consistent, exacting, and largely non-subjective standards for grading.

 Store Your Morgan Dollars in a Vault You Control

 Finally, once you've made the informed decision to invest in a given Morgan silver dollar, always take delivery of your coins in person.
 Don't fall for dealer assurances that they will store your coins for you and they will be kept in a secure vault.
 If the dealer cannot produce the coins you're buying in a leading third-party grading company slab, find another dealer.

 If you don't have a proper built-in, fireproof vault to store your investments in, put them in a safety deposit box.
 If you are going to store your coins in a private residence, take necessary precautions to protect your investment.
 Your safe should be burglar resistant, fireproof, and also permanently anchored to the floor.
 Additionally, your safe should be in an environmentally controlled area.
 Avoid basements and attics where the changes in temperature and moisture can damage your coins.
 Always remember that Morgan silver dollars can be your future retirement, so don't let them get stolen by a thief.